 Largemouth bass have made a significant comeback to the Monroe County Region.
 The presence of the zebra mussel, along with stringent pollution controls, has contributed to very clear water conditions throughout the Great Lakes.
 The result is significant weed growth, giving the largemouth a place to grow and prosper.
 Largemouths are found in shallow, weedy areas of the bays and harbors lining the shores of Lake Ontario and throughout the regional Finger Lakes.
 Jigs, plastic worms and spinner baits work best.
 The state record is 11 pounds, 4 ounces with a spinner bait.

 Smallmouth bass are one reason so many fishermen come to Monroe County each year.
 Lake Ontario holds huge numbers of smallies and they grow to trophy size as well.
 Average catches of 20 to 50 fish a day are not unusual with fish in the 4 pound class not uncommon.
 Fish in the super-trophy 6 and 7 pound range show up each year as well.
 Minnows and crawfish work best for those who choose live bait.
 For artificial lures, tube jigs, grubs and other soft plastics work best.
-The early smallmouth season extends from the first Saturday in May until the third Saturday in June when the rest of the state opens up.
 The state record is 8 pounds, 4 ounces with a jig & grub tail.

 Often called “redeye,” rock bass can be caught spring, summer and fall throughout the Monroe County fishing area.
 Considered a panfish, they can be caught in relatively shallow waters under docks, under overhanging bushes or around any type of bottom structure.
 Worms, small spinners and wet flies seem to work best.
 The state record is 1 pound, 15 ounces with a live shiner.